loremipsumdonec/optimizely-cms-models/posts/lets_investigate_server_side_rendering/lets_investigate_server_side_rendering_part_2.md

 ## Create a React project

-Now that we are going to use React, we also want to stick to the development tools and principles used in that "environment", this is for several reasons, but the main one is that it should be easy to find help and documentation.
+Now that we are going to use React, we also want to stick to the development tools and principles used in that environment, this is for several reasons, but the main one is that it should be easy to find help and documentation.

 To create a React project we can start with following the introduction [Create a New React App](https://reactjs.org/docs/create-a-new-react-app.html) this will give us a base to start from.

 ![](./resources/create_react_app_done.png)

-When you have create a React project from `create-react-app` you should have something as the above.
+When you have created a React project from `create-react-app` you should have something as the above.

 ## Explore the output